csgray/cs372-git/README.md

 6. Created a new branch called "merge" with "git checkout -b merge".
 7. Added some fluff and committed it.
 8. Pushed it to the repo, making a new branch, with "git push --set-upstream origin merge".

+## I DO WHAT I WANT!!!!
+WHEN I WANT!
+AND I MAKE OTHER PEOPLE CLEAN UP MY CODE!